wix-incubator/vscode-glean/README.md

 [![Build Status](https://travis-ci.org/wix/vscode-glean.svg?branch=master)](https://travis-ci.org/wix/vscode-glean)
 [![](https://vsmarketplacebadge.apphb.com/version/wix.glean.svg)](https://marketplace.visualstudio.com/items?itemName=wix.glean)

-The extention provides refactoring tools for your React codebase: extract JSX into a new component, convert Function to Stateful React Components and more!
+The extension provides refactoring tools for your React codebase: extract JSX into a new component, convert Function to Stateful React Components and more!
 In addition, you can extract regular Javascript/Typescript code between files, while handling exporting the selected code from the old location and importing in the new one!

 ## Highlights
 - Allows extracing JSX into new component as well as other React code refactoring options